Alert Nassau - Citizen Alerts

 Our Alert Nassau Citizen Alerts system is part of the Alert Florida Statewide Notification System, a mass notification tool that lets public safety officials rapidly warn the population about imminent or sudden hazards via phone, text message, email, social media, and mobile apps.

-Residents, businesses, and visitors who want to receive these local alerts must "Opt-In" via the secure Citizen Alerts website and provide their personal contact information.
+Residents, business owners, and visitors who want to receive these local alerts must "Opt-In" via the secure Alert Nassau Citizen Alerts website and provide their personal contact and location information.

 NOTE: All Weather Alerts are sent directly from the National Weather Service (NWS) as they are issued.
 If you do not want to be notified via all of your contact methods when the NWS issues the warning (day or night), do not check those boxes OR choose only the App, email, and text alerts.
-ALSO - the system will ask you to CONFIRM RECEIPT of the alert, otherwise it will continue to try to reach you via each method!
-(Listen to the entire message first, Press 1 when told to do so to confirm receipt or follow the text/email instructions.)
+ALSO - the system will ask you to CONFIRM RECEIPT of critical alerts, otherwise it will continue to try to reach you via each method!
+(Listen to the entire message first, then Press 1 when told to do so to confirm receipt, or follow the text/email instructions to confirm.)

 - Choose a username and password you will remember - you will need them to log back into Citizen Alerts to make changes.
 Use the "forgot password" link on the website’s login page to reset it.